Slingshot broadband plans

 Slingshot broadband summary

-Even if you aren’t able to get fibre at your home, Slingshot standard broadband will still provide a solid connection and you can make the switch to fibre at a later time.
+Even if you aren’t able to get fibre at your home, Slingshot standard copper broadband will still provide a solid connection and you can make the switch to fibre at a later time.